vijayvarma392/surfinBH/README.md

 properties for mergers of binary black holes (BBH).

 These fits are described in the following papers: <br/>
-[1] Vijay Varma, Davide Gerosa, François Hébert, Leo C. Stein and Hao Zhang, [arxiv:1809.09125](https://arxiv.org/abs/1809.09125).
+[1] Vijay Varma, Davide Gerosa, Leo C. Stein, François Hébert and Hao Zhang, [arxiv:1809.09125](https://arxiv.org/abs/1809.09125).

 If you find this package useful in your work, please cite reference [1] and,